docker/opensource/docs/project/set-up-dev-env.md

 run a Docker container, and develop code in the container.
 Docker itself builds, tests, and releases new Docker versions using this container.

-If you followed the procedures that <a href="/opensource/project/set-up-git/" target="_blank">
-set up Git for contributing</a>, you should have a fork of the `docker/docker` repository.
+If you followed the procedures that [set up Git for contributing](/opensource/project/set-up-git.md), you should have a fork of the `docker/docker` repository.
 You also created a branch called `dry-run-test`.
 In this section, you continue working with your fork on this branch.